Asian-Inspired Sirloin Steak Kabobs with Shishito Peppers | So Much Food

 • Sesame oil.
 A touch of toasted sesame oil gives the marinade a great smoky flavor.

-When it comes to choosing the best cuts of steak for grilled steak kabobs, you’ll want to opt for cuts that are tender, juicy, and well-suited for grilling.
+When it comes to choosing a steak for threading onto kabobs, you’ll want to opt for a cut that’s tender, juicy, and well-suited for grilling.
 Here are a few top choices:

 Remember, it’s important to slice the steak into uniform pieces that will cook evenly on the grill.
 Regardless of the cut you choose, make sure to trim any excess fat and slice the steak against the grain for the most tender results.